jbaumann/system_watchdog/README.md

 version = 1
 ; Decides which actions are actually executed
 ; "unprimed" or 0 - no action
-; "repair_only" or 1 - only repair action
+; "check" or 1 - only check action
+; "repair" or 2 - check and repair action
-; "fully primed" or 2 - all actions
+; "fully primed" or 3 - all actions
-primed = repair only
+primed = unprimed
 ; This is the fallback action that is executed if repairing ; was unsuccessful.
 Can be overwritten in specific configurations fallback action = sudo reboot loglevel = DEBUG
-; The daemon sleeps between checks for this time in seconds sleep time = 10
+; The daemon sleeps between checks for this time in seconds sleep time = 20
 ; The default timeout for determining whether repair is necessary.
-; Can be overwritten in individual configurations. timeout = 30
+; Can be overwritten in individual configurations. timeout = 60
 ```

 # Limitations